+Every hard drive needs firmware to prepare the mechanical components for reading and writing data.
 Hard drive firmware is fairly resilient, especially since the tools and expertise needed to access and repair it if something goes wrong can only be found on the manufacturer’s factory floor or in a professional data recovery lab.
 But despite its resilience, there are still vulnerable parts of the firmware that can develop glitches or bugs.

 In this data recovery case, the client had a laptop that would not boot up.
 When they turned their computer on, their laptop would simply spit a boot error message at their face.
 They removed the Toshiba hard drive from their computer and heard the hard drive clicking.
 The client needed data recovered from their computer, and knew that clicking hard drives must be handled by data recovery professionals.
 And so they sent the drive over to the Toshiba HDD recovery specialists here at Gillware.

 After fixing the firmware bug that had made this Toshiba hard drive start clicking, our data recovery experts could begin recovering data from the device.
 With the assistance of our fault-tolerant data recovery tools, our engineers could read data from the Toshiba hard drive without needing to replace any of its parts.
 Our engineers fully recovered 99.7% of the user’s files in total, with no file corruption affecting any of their most important photos and documents.
 We rated this Toshiba HDD recovery case a 9 on our ten-point case rating scale.